-We’ve definitely been trawling Netflix even more than usual – as has celebrity colourist John Clark, colour director at Nicola Clarke at John Frieda.
-We got him to spill some of his favourite facts about famous hair ‘dos in the biz
+Thanks to dreary winter evenings we’ve definitely been trawling Netflix even more than usual – as has celebrity colourist John Clark, colour director at Nicola Clarke at John Frieda.
+We got him to spill some of his favourite facts and secrets about famous ‘dos…

 John knows better than most what it takes to create and maintain iconic celebrity looks.
-Like Nicola, he’s making a name for himself with incredible looks for the likes of Villanelle herself, Jodie Comer.
-Grab your popcorn and dive in – how many of these insights did you know?
+Like Nicola, he’s making a name for himself with incredible colour looks for the likes of Villanelle herself, Jodie Comer, Tilda Swinton and Aimee Lou Wood.
+Grab your popcorn and dive in – how many of these Hollywood hair insights did you know?

 “The King is as famous for his jet black hairstyle as much as his music.
 But did you know he was naturally a mousy blonde?
 He coloured his hair raven black because he thought it would make his blue eyes stand out and make him look striking – and it certainly worked.
 He used to use Miss Clairol Velvet Black or L’Oréal Starry Night for that blue-black hue.
 He was that obsessed with the colour that he made Priscilla dye her hair the same shade for their wedding.”

 “Ever wonder where the term ‘blonde bombshell’ or ‘platinum blonde’ comes from?
 Well this is the lady who started it all!
 She was one of the first Hollywood stars to have her hair bleached almost white-blonde and sadly it was a painful process.
 Her hairdresser used to mix ammonia, clorox, peroxide and Lux flakes to bleach her hair.
 Overtime this caused her hair to fall out and she had to resort to wearing wigs!”